grouparoo/grouparoo/documents/deployment/getting-started.md

 This guide will help you run the Grouparoo application on your local machine.
 At the end of this guide there are links to instructions on how to run Grouparoo on various production-ready platforms.

-Grouparoo is a [node.js](https://nodejs.org/) application written in [Typescript](https://www.typescriptlang.org/).
+Grouparoo is a [node.js](https://nodejs.org/) application written in [TypeScript](https://www.typescriptlang.org/).
 Grouparoo relies on a [Postgres](https://www.postgresql.org) database and [Redis](https://redis.io) cache.
 Grouparoo is distributed though [NPM](https://www.npmjs.com).

 ### Step 1: Install Runtime and Databases

-Grouparoo is a [node.js](https://nodejs.org/), and requires node.js version 12 or higher.
-You can download Node.js from their [website](https://nodejs.org/), or through the package manager for your operating system.
+Grouparoo is a [node.js](https://nodejs.org/) application and requires Node.js version 12 or higher.
+You can download Node.js from their [website](https://nodejs.org/) or through the package manager for your operating system.
 The same is true for Postgres and Redis.

 We also need to create a database within Postgres for Grouparoo to use.
-Let's use one called `grouparoo_development`
+Let's use one called `grouparoo_development`.

 **On OSX**: